awsdocs/vm-import-export-user-guide/doc_source/vmie_prereqs.md

 **General**
 + Install the AWS CLI on the workstation you will use to issue import commands\.
 For more information, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.
+**Tip**
+In [ supported AWS Regions](https://docs.aws.amazon.com/cloudshell/latest/userguide/supported-aws-regions.html), you can also use [AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html) for a browser\-based, pre\-authenticated shell that launches directly from the AWS Management Console\.
 + Disable any antivirus or intrusion detection software on your VM\.
 These services can be re\-enabled after the import process is complete\.
 + Uninstall the VMware Tools from your VMware VM\.
 + Disconnect any CD\-ROM drives \(virtual or physical\)\.